+Where the aided person is charged with a qualifying sexual or violent offence (s87(5) Sentencing Act 2002) and if convicted, will face an application by the Crown for preventive detention - the proceedings will be a PAL4 matter from the point at which it is known that the Crown will apply for preventive detention.
 Where preventive detention is intimated at sentencing, a PAL4 lawyer will be needed because of the change to the Offence Category.
 Sentencing fees can then be claimed from Schedule F, in recognition of the additional work required in respect of sentencing.
-All other fees for work completed prior to the change to the offence category must be claimed from the previously applicable schedule.
-Where the legally aided person is on their final warning for a serious violent crime, i.e. a third strike, a higher criminal provider approval is needed because of the change to the Offence Category.
-The relevant Offence Category for a third strike becomes OC3 where a PAL4 lawyer is required.
+All other fees for work completed prior to the uplift of provider approval level must be claimed from the previously applicable schedule.
+Where the legally aided person is on their final warning for a serious violent crime, i.e. a third strike, a higher criminal provider approval is needed because of the change to the Offence Category for a third strike becomes OC3 where a PAL4 lawyer is required.